viviantsui0514/Rcourses2018/README.md

   1. Update ggplot2 to 2.2.1
   2. Update R to 4.3.3
   3. Finish hw3(iris ggplot2)
-  4. learn about apply family[coursera](https://www.coursera.org/learn/r-programming/home/welcome) and take note with rmarkdown
+  4. learn about apply family on [coursera](https://www.coursera.org/learn/r-programming/home/welcome) and take note with rmarkdown